-The aim of the research coordinated by health care professionals in the Inflammatory Arthritis Center is to expand the understanding of how and why inflammatory arthritis develops and to improve patient care.
-Highlights of some of the ongoing research by Inflammatory Arthritis Center:
+Advances in the treatment of inflammatory arthritis have made a dramatic difference in the lives of people with this disease.
+However, there is still much to be done.
+In the Inflammatory Arthritis Center (IAC), our goal is to expand the understanding of how and why inflammatory arthritis develops and to improve patient care.
+Highlights of some of the ongoing research include:

-For this study, Dr. Goodman and collaborators are looking at patients with RA undergoing either total hip or total knee replacement to determine the rate of post-op flare, the relationship of flare to periop medication withdrawal, and the relationship between post-operative disease flare and arthroplasty outcomes.
+Susan Goodman MD, Medical Chief of the Combined Arthritis Program (CAP) is the principal investigator of this study of RA patients undergoing joint replacement (arthroplasty).
+Dr. Goodman and collaborators are looking at patients with RA undergoing either total hip or total knee replacement.
+Their goals are to determine the rate of post-operative “flare” or disease worsening, the relationship of flare to perioperative medication withdrawal, and the relationship between post-operative disease flare and arthroplasty outcomes.

 The HSS Early Arthritis Initiative connects patients quickly and efficiently with a rheumatologist who can evaluate their joint pain and get each patient started on an appropriate course of treatment.